TritonDataCenter/node-triton-merci-buckets/README.md

 ### Important design and implementation choices

-#### Buckets creation/updates, reindexing and data migrations handled as a unit
+#### Buckets creation/update, reindexing and data migrations handled as a unit

+Currently, there is no way to perform buckets creation/update, objects reindexing or data migrations in an arbitrary order when using this module.
+This is by design.

+Controlling the order of those operations allows the implementation of this module to determine when some errors are transient or not.
+For instance, the data migrations step relies on the fact that all records are reindexed before it starts, so that it can treat any `InvalidQueryError` when using the `data_version` indexed field as a transient error.

-#### field used to store "data version" not configurable
+#### Field used to store "data version" not configurable

+Currently, data migrations require the presence of a `data_version` indexed field.
+If that field is not present, the buckets initialization process will `assert` and make the process exit.

+Ideally, consumers of this API would be able to pass the name of the field to use for storing the "data version" of records for each bucket.

+#### Data migration of each record is performed synchronously

+This is also by design.
+The first consumer of this module, [sdc-vmapi](https://github.com/joyent/sdc-vmapi), did not require performing I/O operations when migrating records, and thus the decision was to keep the implementation as simple as possible.

 ## Usage